 Don’t forget about Section 179 if you are planning to purchase or lease optometry or ophthalmology EHR and practice management software, business equipment and machinery, or office furniture for your practice this year.
 Take advantage of the $510,000 tax deduction limit for “qualifying” equipment and computer software that was purchased and put into use between January 1 and December 31, 2017.

 In an era of declining reimbursements, high-deductible health plans, and constant industry challenges, profit margins are tighter than ever for most optometry and ophthalmology practices.
 Healthcare professionals should be able to focus on patient care—instead of medical billing paperwork and payments.

 We’re excited to announce that First Insight Corporation was honored for the sixth year in a row by Elearning!
 Media Group as a “2017 Learning!
 100 award winner” for achieving excellence in the “Performance” category for our personalized customer training.

 Learning!
 100 applicants are evaluated across three criteria: Collaborative Strategies’ Collaboration Index, Darden School’s Learning Culture Index, and overall organizational performance.

 The Centers for Medicare & Medicaid (CMS) released the Quality Payment Program (QPP) hardship exception application for the 2017 transition year for eligible clinicians (ECs).
 This exception may qualify an EC for reweighting their Advancing Care Information (ACI) category to 0% and reallocating the 25% to the Quality category.

-Eligible professionals (EPs) who have never attested to the EHR Incentive Program, but intend to demonstrate meaningful use (prior to 10/1/17) and Merit-Based Incentive Program System (MIPS) in 2017, may be eligible for a one-time significant hardship exception per the Centers for Medicare & Medicaid (CMS).
+Eligible professionals (EPs) who have never attested to the EHR Incentive Program, but intend to demonstrate meaningful use (prior to 10/1/17) and MIPS in program year 2017, may be eligible for a one-time significant hardship exception per the Centers for Medicare & Medicaid (CMS).